-Orientation covering these health and safety topics are required within first three months of initial employment and may be taken as an individual training topic with hours countable toward the 15 annual training hours for licensed centers or 9 annual training hours for certified family child care homes.
-These requirements apply to all caregivers, teachers, and directors.
+Orientation covering these health and safety topics are required within first three months of initial employment and may be taken as an individual training topic with hours countable toward the 15 annual training hours.

 -- How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed-exempt CCDF programs?